dfelinto/blender-manual/manual/animation/constraints/interface/common.rst

    *Pose Space* will have the same effect as *World Space*.

 Custom Space
    The position and orientation is evaluated relative to the current position and orientation of an arbitrary object or bone that is specified via additional input fields that appear when this option is selected.
    This can be used to evaluate the constraint using an arbitrary coordinate system.

 Local Space (Owner Orientation) :guilabel:`Bone Targets Only` This space works like *Local Space*, with an additional coordinate space transformation that compensates for the difference in the rest pose orientations of the owner and target bones.
    If applied as the *Local Space* of the owner, this will produce the same global space movement as the target, provided parents are still at rest pose.

    This option replaces the following setup with two additional bones:

-   1. An extra `child` bone of the `target`, rotated the same as `owner` in rest pose.
+   #.
+An extra child bone of the target, rotated the same as its owner bone in rest pose.
-   2. An extra `sibling` bone of the `target`, positioned same as `child` in rest pose and using :doc:`Copy Transforms </animation/constraints/transform/copy_transforms>` in *World Space* from `child`.
+   #.
+An extra sibling bone of the target, positioned same as the child in rest pose
+      and using :doc:`Copy Transforms </animation/constraints/transform/copy_transforms>`
+      in *World Space* from the child.
-   3. The constraint uses *Local Space* of `sibling`.
+   #.
+The constraint uses *Local Space* of the sibling.

    This video demonstrates the difference from ordinary *Local Space*:

    .. youtube:: UtqZXs7u2Zw

 .. _bpy.types.constraint.influence: